-- Automatic: The camera adjusts the aperture, gain, and shutter automatically. - Automatic aperture \mathbf{U} : The camera adjusts the aperture and gain automatically.
+- Automatic: The camera_adjusts the aperture, gain, and shutter automatically. - Automatic aperture 💛 : The camera adjusts the aperture and gain automatically.
 The shutter is fixed. - Automatic shutter \mathbf{U} : The camera adjusts the shutter and gain automatically.
-The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free \bigcirc : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz 🕎 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz 💛 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced \checkmark : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz 💛 : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz \bigcirc : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes.
+The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free \checkmark : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz 💛 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz 💛 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced \bigcirc : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz 💛 : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz \bigcirc : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. - Manual U: The aperture, gain, and shutter are fixed.